March 09, 2020 - Iletours Peru

 This geographical diversity is a great attraction for tourists because they can access five different regions from each other within the same country.
 Thanks to its position near the equator, Colombia maintains a constant temperature throughout the year, which varies somewhat according to the geographical region.
 For example, in coastal and plain areas it reaches 30º C. in low mountainous areas, the temperature averages about 24º C during the year.
 With more altitude it varies between 17º and 24º C and already in the high mountains the cold intensifies, reaching from 12º to below zero.
 The rainy season occurs from May to November.

-Its capital and main urban center is the city of Buenos Aires, a cosmopolitan city, located on the banks of the Río de la Plata, highlighted by its cultural offer, its European flavor and a citizen atmosphere, being home to numerous unique natural wonders, among the They include the Aconcagua hill, the highest mountain outside the Himalayas, the Snowy Ojos del Salado, the highest volcano in the world, and the Iguazu Falls, a group of jumps with the highest flow of the planet.
+Its capital and main urban center in the city of Buenos Aires, a cosmopolitan city, located on the banks of the Río de la Plata, highlighted by its cultural offer, its European flavor, and a citizen atmosphere, being home to numerous unique natural wonders, among them They include the Aconcagua hill, the highest mountain outside the Himalayas, the Snowy Ojos del Salado, the highest volcano in the world, and the Iguazu Falls, a group of jumps with the highest flow of the planet.

 One of its most popular destinations is the Iguazu Falls, with 275 waterfalls that can reach up to 80 m high.
 For all this and more, the Iguazú National Park is considered one of the 7 natural wonders of the world and World Heritage, it has 250,000 km2 of extension with world-renowned landscapes as one of the most beautiful.